Julian/venvs/README.rst

 mkenv is a simpler tool for creating virtualenvs in a central location.

 It consists of the 5% of `virtualenvwrapper
-<https://virtualenvwrapper.readthedocs.org/en/latest/>`_ that I actually use.
+<https://virtualenvwrapper.readthedocs.org/en/latest/>`_ that I actually use,
+and is in some ways meant to complement ``virtualenv`` rather than completely wrapping or hiding it.

 Installation